Parameterized Approximation Algorithms for Bidirected Steiner Network Problems: Runtime lower bounds

-We now show a lower bound on the cost/weight of edges we need to pick from $U_n$ to satisfy the ``in-out'' property.
+We now show a lower bound on the weight of edges we need to pick from $U_n$ to satisfy the in-out property.

-\begin{lem} Let $E'$ be a set of edges of $U_n$ which satisfies the ``in-out'' property.
-Then we have that either\\ (i) the weight of $E'$ is at least $8M$\\ \textbf{OR}\\ (ii) the weight of $E'$ is exactly $7M$ and there is an integer $i\in [n]$ such that $E'$ is represented by $i$ and is either left-oriented or right-oriented. \end{lem} \begin{proof} We clearly need at least four connector edges in $N$: \begin{itemize} \item One outgoing edge from $U_{n}(s_1)$ so that it can reach some boundary vertex \item One outgoing edge from $U_{n}(s_2)$ so that it can reach some boundary vertex \item One incoming edge into $U_{n}(t_1)$ so that it can be reached from some boundary vertex \item One incoming edge into $U_{n}(t_2)$ so that it can be reached from some boundary vertex \end{itemize} This incurs a cost of $4M$ in $E'$.
+\begin{lem} Let $E'$ be a set of edges of $U_n$ which satisfies the in-out property.
+Then we have that either\\ (i) the weight of $E'$ is at least $8M$, or\\ (ii) the weight of $E'$ is exactly $7M$ and there is an integer $i\in [n]$ such that $E'$ is represented by~$i$ and is either left-oriented or right-oriented. \end{lem} \begin{proof} We clearly need at least four connector edges in $E'$: \begin{itemize} \item one outgoing edge from $s_1$ so that it can reach some boundary vertex, \item one outgoing edge from $s_2$ so that it can reach some boundary vertex, \item one incoming edge into $t_1$ so that it can be reached from some boundary vertex, and \item one incoming edge into $t_2$ so that it can be reached from some boundary vertex. \end{itemize} This incurs a cost of $4M$ in $E'$.
 We now see how many base edges we must have in $E'$.
-We define the following: \begin{itemize} \item \underline{``0-1'' edges}: This is the set of edges $\{ U_{n}(0_{i})\leftrightarrow U_{n}(1_i)\ :\ 1\leq i\leq n\}$ \item \underline{``1-2'' edges}: This is the set of edges $\{ U_{n}(1_{i})\leftrightarrow U_{n}(2_i)\ :\ 1\leq i\leq n\}$ \item \underline{``2-3'' edges}: This is the set of edges $\{ U_{n}(2_{i})\leftrightarrow U_{n}(3_i)\ :\ 1\leq i\leq n\}$ \end{itemize}

-We have the following cases: \begin{itemize} \item \underline{$E'$ has no ``0-1'' edges}: This implies that $E'$ has at least 4 base edges from $U_n$: two rightward edges (one ``1-2'' and one ``2-3'') so that $U_{n}(s_1)$ can reach some boundary vertex, and two leftward edges (one ``1-2'' and one ``2-3'') so that $U_{n}(t_1)$ can be reached from some boundary vertex.
+We define the following: \begin{itemize} \item \underline{``0-1'' edges}: this is the set of edges $\big\{ (0_{i}, 1_i)\ :\ 1\leq i\leq n\big\} \cup \big\{ (1_{i}, 0_i)\ :\ 1\leq i\leq n\big\}$ \item \underline{``1-2'' edges}: this is the set of edges $\big\{ (1_{i}, 2_i)\ :\ 1\leq i\leq n\big\} \cup \big\{ (2_{i}, 1_i)\ :\ 1\leq i\leq n\big\}$ \item \underline{``2-3'' edges}: this is the set of edges $\big\{ (2_{i}, 3_i)\ :\ 1\leq i\leq n\big\} \cup \big\{ (3_{i}, 2_i)\ :\ 1\leq i\leq n\big\}$ \end{itemize} In each of the following four cases, we show that weight of $E'$ is at least $8M$ (note that we have already shown that $E'$ must contain at least four connector edges, and hence to show the lower bound of $8M$ on weight of $E'$ we just need to show that it contains at least four base edges): \begin{enumerate} \item \underline{$E'$ has no ``0-1'' edges}: This implies that $E'$ has at least 4 base edges from $U_n$: two rightward edges (one ``1-2'' and one ``2-3'') so that $s_1$ can reach some boundary vertex, and two leftward edges (one ``1-2'' and one ``2-3'') so that $t_1$ can be reached from some boundary vertex.

-\item \underline{$E'$ has no ``2-3'' edges}: This implies that $E'$ has at least 4 base edges from $U_n$: two leftward edges (one ``0-1'' and one ``1-2'') so that $U_{n}(s_2)$ can reach some boundary vertex, and two rightward edges (one ``0-1'' and one ``1-2'') so that $U_{n}(t_2)$ can be reached from some boundary vertex.
+\item \underline{$E'$ has no ``2-3'' edges}: This implies that $E'$ has at least 4 base edges from $U_n$: two leftward edges (one ``0-1'' and one ``1-2'') so that $s_2$ can reach some boundary vertex, and two rightward edges (one ``0-1'' and one ``1-2'') so that $t_2$ can be reached from some boundary vertex.